mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 industrial espionage are more common than large–scale violence in such disputes.
 On a grander scale, there is a high–level dispute ongoing in the Marches which can spill over into other affairs.
-The ‘Mora–Regina Split’ as it is known has to do with how the sector is governed and defended.
-Ironically, the ‘Regina’ faction, headed by Duke Norris of Regina, wants the fleet pulled back from the border and concentrated in a rear position near Mora, while the ‘Mora’ faction wants to keep most of the heavy units well forward in the border region, including the area around Regina.
+The 'Mora–Regina Split' as it is known has to do with how the sector is governed and defended.
+Ironically, the 'Regina' faction, headed by Duke Norris of Regina, wants the fleet pulled back from the border and concentrated in a rear position near Mora, while the 'Mora' faction wants to keep most of the heavy units well forward in the border region, including the area around Regina.

 AADDVENTURINGVENTURING^133

-The dispute is much deeper than whether a ‘crust’ or ‘elastic’ defence strategy is most appropriate, however.
+The dispute is much deeper than whether a 'crust' or 'elastic' defence strategy is most appropriate, however.
 The Regina faction, which has supporters all over the sector and especially in less developed regions, maintains that resources, investment and military assets are all unfairly concentrated around Mora, while the Mora faction dismisses this as a pointless quibble.
-Mora and Trin are more developed than Regina and Jewell because that’s how history happened, say the Mora–ites, and the provincials should spend more time on managing their investments better and less on moaning about a situation that developed as a consequence of
+Mora and Trin are more developed than Regina and Jewell because that's how history happened, say the Mora–ites, and the provincials should spend more time on managing their investments better and less on moaning about a situation that developed as a consequence of